About Syracuse University

 - Bird Library, home to Pages Café, houses humanities and social science materials, library administrative offices, and Special Collections Research Center.
 Located within the seven floors of Bird Library are: Blackstone LaunchPad, a cross-disciplinary experiential entrepreneurship program open to all students; Syracuse Abroad@Bird; Center for Learning and Student Success, offering academic support, tutoring, and academic coaching; SOURCE, the Office of Undergraduate Research and Creative Engagement; and Digital Scholarship Space providing a workshop, laboratory, and classroom for digital artifacts and experiences.

-- Carnegie Library on the Shaw Quadrangle features a quiet reading room and computer cluster, and houses materials in science disciplines, technology, mathematics, and technical arts.
+- Carnegie Library on the Shaw Quadrangle features a quiet reading room and computer cluster.

 - King + King Architecture Library, located in the School of Architecture in Slocum Hall, contains a materials library.

-Other campus libraries include the Martin Luther King, Jr. Memorial Library (African American Studies Department) and the Law Library (College of Law).
+Other campus libraries include the Martin Luther King, Jr. Memorial Library (African American Studies Department).

 Information Technology Services